zasper-io/zasper/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?repo=zasper-io/zasper)

 # Benchmarks - 4X Better
-Zasper uses one fourth of RAM and one fourth of CPU used by Jupterlab.
+Zasper uses one fourth of RAM and one fourth of CPU used by Juptyerlab.
 While Jupyterlab uses around 104.8 MB of RAM and 0.8 CPUs, Zasper uses 26.7 MB of RAM and 0.2 CPUs.

 # Why I built Zasper ?